jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) if person B is a corporate body, by personal delivery to person B’s office during working hours; or (c) by delivery to person B’s contact address as described in section 14G.
-(3) When the Commissioner is person B, person A may communicate with the Commissioner— (a) by electronic means if, in delivering the communication, person A complies with the Electronic Transactions Act 2002; or
+(3) When the Commissioner is person B, person A may communicate with the Commissioner— (a) by electronic means if, in delivering the communication, person A complies with Part 4 of the Contract and Commercial Law Act 2017; or
   (b) by fax, to a fax number that has been provided by the Commissioner; or (c) by personal delivery during working hours to an office of the department that is available to accept communication of the information; or
   (d) by post—